TuringBitChain/tbc-lib-js/README.md

 Explanation: UTXO refers to the output of P2PKH, which provides fees for transactions.
 Fttxo refers to the output of storing ft contract code.

 The FT SDK only provides basic UTXO retrieval, which means adding only one UTXO and FTTXO for transactions.
 To better build transactions, developers are advised to learn how to manage UTXO locally.
 If there is insufficient transaction fee or FT amount, please try checking the balance from the API.
 If the balance is sufficient, you can manually add multiple UTXO or FTTXO.
-`Note that when manually adding, ensure that the utxo input is after the fttxo input.`
+`Note:When manually adding, ensure that the utxo input is after the fttxo input.`